claudiu-persoiu/domain-expire/README.md

         clickAction: "/lovelace/default_view"
     service: notify.ALL_DEVICES
 ```
+5. Change ``Google.com`` to your domain
-5. Enjoy your new sensors and alerts!
+6. Enjoy your new sensors and alerts!

 DISCLAIMER